ChrisW-priv/PersonalVault/notes/Canonical Collection of LR(0) items.md

 2. $A \rightarrow X \cdot YZ$
    We have just seen a string derivable from $X$ and we expect to see a string derivable from $YZ$.
 - We group items into sets.
-The items can be viewed as states of NFA recognising viable prefixes.
+The items can be viewed as states of NFA recognizing viable prefixes.
 - One collection of sets of items – **canonical collection LR(0)** – provides a basis for constructing simple LR parsers (**SLR**).

 ### Example 2